RCI Front Skid Plate Install 5th Gen 4Runner

 RCI Off-Road Skid Plates (Front)

-Check the skid plate fitment and clearances around all parts and proceed to fully tighten all bolts with a 13mm wrench to OEM torque specifications.
+Check the fitment and clearance and proceed to fully tighten all bolts with a 13mm wrench to OEM torque specifications.
+23ft lbs.

-On these front RCI skid plates, they feature an oil filter access port, check and ensure these bolts are tight.
+The front RCI skid plates feature an oil filter access port, check and ensure these bolts are tight.

 Proceed to the transmission skid plate install page.